A-Fayez/book-reviews/README.md

 ## Using rancher's k3d

-Make sure that k3d and docker is installed, then simply run the bootstrap script:
+Make sure that [k3d](https://k3d.io/) and docker is installed, then simply run the bootstrap script:

 ```bash
 $ ./deploy/kube/bootstrap
 ```

+Once the website pod is up and running, navigate to [http://localhost:8000](http://localhost:8000).

 ## Using docker